davidyoon85/CampAway/README.md

 </p>

 ## Future Plans
-In the future, I hope to add more features, including search bar filtering.
-I also have plans to incorporate SASS stylesheets.
+In the future, I hope to optimize page load speeds as well as implement a user's profile page.